 Each year, the Board of Regents advances federal priorities to implement the Regents Reform Agenda.
-The priorities focus on ensuring that federal policy and funding can be better aligned to ensure that New Yorkers are prepared for college and careers, as well as, improving and expanding high-quality preschool, Early Head Start/child care partnerships and the voluntary home visiting program for infants and toddlers.
+The priorities focus on ensuring that federal policy and funding can be better aligned to ensure that New Yorkers are prepared for college and careers.
 With limited federal funding available, it is critical that all resources be leverage and used efficiently and effectively to support the Board's priorities.